Thomas Walkup: Personal life

 Walkup was born on December 30, 1992, to Lisa and Raymond Walkup and was brought up in Pasadena, Texas.
 He has an older brother named Nathan who played as a forward for the Texas A&M Aggies men's basketball team from the 2007–08 season to 2010–11 season.
 Both players graduated at Deer Park High School and played under Coach Louis Means.
 Walkup has often been known for his beard, which drew the attention of several media outlets during the 2016 NCAA Tournament.
 Entering that year's tournament, he had not shaved since November 1, 2015.
 Walkup claimed that he had been asked to shave it, but he felt that it fit in with Stephen F. Austin's mascot, the Lumberjacks.
 His appearance has also been compared with Philadelphia Phillies baseball player Bryce Harper.
 He has also been nicknamed "Fresh Cut" by Barry Knight.

+In September 2024, in a civil ceremony on the Greek island of Milos, Walkup married his girlfriend Estrella Nouri, a Swedish-born-and-raised model and actress of Iranian parentage.